0xbm/Sender/README.md

 Third: generate password to your application (it's not your default password)

 SMS:
-You must register on site www.twilio.com and register your phone number to get:
+You must register on site www.twilio.com and add your phone number to get:
 * account_sid
 * auth_token
 * service_sid